gao-hongnan/omniverse/omnivault/transformer/README.md

 arithmetic problems.
 This is why ChatGPT sometimes hallucinates and gives wrong answers to simple arithmetic problems.

+The commit to check for this repo is `916aabd`.

 ### Composer (Configuration)

 The core configuration for the project is defined in the